Legal

 6. International Data Transfers

-(a) the UK-US Data Bridge (an extension of the EU-US Data Privacy Framework), for US providers who are certified under it;
+(a) the UK Extension to the EU-US Data Privacy Framework, for providers certified under it;

-(b) the UK International Data Transfer Agreement (IDTA) or the UK Addendum to the EU Standard Contractual Clauses, where the Data Bridge does not apply; and
+(b) the UK International Data Transfer Addendum to the EU Standard Contractual Clauses, where the Data Privacy Framework does not apply; and

-(c) UK adequacy decisions, where the destination country has been assessed by the UK Government as providing an adequate level of data protection (this covers transfers to the EU/EEA).
+(c) UK adequacy regulations, where the destination has been assessed by the UK Government as providing an adequate level of protection.
+This covers transfers to the European Economic Area.

 7. How Long We Keep Your Data